 Should I always be saving?

-The answer is probably yes.
+The answer is YES.
 The reasons to not be saving are:

 - You are retired/decumulating rather than saving.